Landowners

 • What practices are you using to control weed pressure on your property?

-• I would like to come take a look at the problem, assess the area, and come up with a solution for both the county and you as a landowner.
+• I would like to come take a look at the problem, assess the area, and come up with a solution for both you and the county.

 • Native long-lived plants in roadsides suppress the kinds of weeds that tend to cause problems in crop fields.